Dean Horridge 0:00

 Exactly.
-My dad was probably world’s worst entrepreneur.
-He had many businesses starting and failing short term.
-Great ideas, and as I say finger in all the pies, and I always was intrigued to see what he was doing around his different businesses, and help out.
+My dad was probably the world’s worst entrepreneur.
+He had many businesses starting and failing short term, though he had great ideas, and as I say finger in all the pies.
+I always was intrigued to see what he was doing around his different businesses and help out.
 He actually opened a big business which was a factory making furniture and polishing furniture, and he did it quite successfully for many years, and my brothers continue that to date.
 But I realised very early on that was a very dirty, dusty job.
 I was the best sweeper upper and got promoted after two weeks, but it wasn’t for me.
 There was something better and bigger out there.
-So I did that for a very short period of time before realising I couldn’t play tennis, but I’ve always loved working with children and giving something back regarding coaching to them.
-So maybe that was my calling in life to to start working with some younger children in and around sports.
+So I did that for a very short period before realising I couldn’t play tennis, but I’ve always loved working with children and giving something back regarding coaching to them.
+So maybe that was my calling in life to start working with some younger children in and around sports.

 James Moore 9:42